How Much to Budget for Home Maintenance in Omaha (2026)

 If you've ever Googled "how much to budget for home maintenance," you've probably seen the 1% rule: set aside 1% of your home's value each year.
 On a $280,000 Omaha home, that's $2,800 annually — which sounds reasonable until your furnace dies in January and the repair estimate lands at $12,000.
-A recent survey found that 81% of homeowners say the costs of owning a home turned out to be higher than they expected.
+A 2025 survey found that 60% of homeowners rank unexpected repairs as a top financial concern, and nearly half worry about facing a major one within the next year.
 That number doesn't surprise me at all.

 The 1% rule isn't wrong, exactly — it's just optimistic.
 It assumes a newer home in average condition, and that's not what most buyers in Omaha are getting.
-This guide is my attempt to give you a more honest number, with some Omaha-specific context that most generic advice misses.
+This guide is my attempt to give you a more honest number, with some Omaha-specific context that most generic advice misses — including two things that have gotten significantly worse in the past two years: what's happening to insurance rates here, and what tariffs are doing to repair costs.

 What This Post Covers

-A realistic breakdown of home maintenance budgeting for Omaha buyers — including the six systems I always scrutinize, the repair that catches people off guard most often, and what to do if you're buying on a tight budget.
+A realistic breakdown of home maintenance budgeting for Omaha buyers — including the six systems I always scrutinize, the repair that catches people off guard most often, what Nebraska's insurance crisis means for older homes, and why repair costs are meaningfully higher than they were even two years ago.

 The Rules of Thumb — and Why They Often Come Up Short